 Criminal charges can change every aspect of your life in the blink of an eye.
-Most defendants don’t have any experience with Utah’s legal system, and begin the process feeling completely lost and overwhelmed.
-If one of your loved ones was arrested in Provo, there are probably dozens of questions on your mind, like “How long can my loved one be held in custody?” or “What could happen if my loved one is convicted?”
+Most defendants do not have any experience with Utah’s legal system, and begin the process feeling completely lost and overwhelmed.
+If a loved one or family member was arrested in Provo, there are probably dozens of questions on your mind, like “How long can my loved one be held in custody?” or “What could happen if my loved one is convicted?”

-Criminal defense attorney Darwin Overson is here to answer those questions, protect your loved one’s Constitutional rights, and fight for a favorable resolution to his or her case.
-Darwin has over 16 years of experience representing thousands of clients across Utah.
-He has handled a wide array of misdemeanors and felonies on behalf of adult and juvenile defendants, including:
+Darwin has over 16 years of experience representing many different clients across Utah.
+He has represented a wide variety of misdemeanors and felonies on behalf of adult and juvenile defendants, including:

 - Domestic Violence

 - Sex Crimes